CyrilThebault/FUSE-Dynamic-Combination-Sim-Paper/README.md

 If you use this repository or its outputs in your research, please cite:

-> Thébault, C, Knoben W. J. M., Addor, N., Clark, M. P. (2025). *A Time-Varying Combination of Hydrological Models: Towards a Better Representation of Streamflow Across Large Domains*.
+> Thébault, C, Knoben W. J. M., Addor, N., Clark, M. P. (2025). *A Time-Varying Combination of Hydrological Models: Towards a Better Representation of Streamflow Across Large Domains*.